ibrahim-biner/CarSparePartsSalesSystem/README.md

 # Car Spare Parts Sales System In C#

-The application is a simple console application written in C# that can sell car spare parts.
+The application is a simple console application written in C# that can sell car spare parts.You can find all the details at [Documant(Details)](https://github.com/ibrahim-biner/CarSparePartsSalesSystem/blob/main/Doucment(Descriptions).docx)

 ## Application Description :
 There are 3 main types of users in the application.1 admin, 2 seller and 2 customer accounts are automatically defined in the system.(Accessible from the kullanicilar.txt file)<br><br>